 “don’t argue. get organized.”

-Arguments can be made productive.
-But it can also divide.
-And the people in charge wants to divide us, so we don’t rally together against them.
+Arguments can be productive, but it can also divide.
+And the people in charge want to divide us, so we don’t rally together against them.

 Like it or not, having arguments may be the first step, but we need to listen with intent.
 We need to be mindful of ideas we put forward.